motion/orbit/projects/blog/src/pages/update-one/index.md

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

+From what you read, to what you email and chat about; from Slack and Jira to your team Drive.
+Our information has become more distributed and less easy to organize.
-Orbit won't make you Iron Man.
-It won't even have all the cool visual effects.
-But I do think sci-fi movies get at one important desire that the world today lacks:
+Orbit won't make you Iron Man, it won't even have all the cool visual effects.
+But it can solve a real desire:

-**I want to be able to explore my information in a unified way.**
+**I want to be able to explore knowledge in a unified way.**

-From what you've read, to what you've talked about; from Slack to Jira to your team Google Drive; our information has become more and more distributed and less and less easy to understand.
+And to do that I think it needs to shift the balance of power from web apps back to individuals by building a compelling platform.

-Orbit want to be a new type of thing: like a Browser or Operating System.
-Where OS's gave us control and unification through _files_ (and with that the control to organize, search in unified ways), the trend of the web has been entirely _anti Iron Man_.
-Everything has its own unique interface.
+Orbit want to be a new type of thing: a complement to the Browser and Operating System.
+A smart knowledge platform.
+OS's gave us a lot of control and unity through _files_, but the trend of the web has been one of sandboxed custom interfaces (very anti-Iron Man).

-Orbit is an app platform for web data (and any other type data) that forces its apps to sync everything to a _bit_.
-A bit is a lot like a file, and it lets us do amazing things that browser do not.

-It's goals are:
+We want to be able to:

-- To navigate important knowledge quickly and easily.
+- Navigate important knowledge quickly and easily.
-- To search it intuitively: by person, topic, and time.
+- Search it intuitively: by person, topic, and time.
-- To have it augment us, as we work, in context.
+- Have it augment us, as we work, in context.
-- To install and build new apps on top of it easily.
+- Install and build new apps on top of it easily.
-- To do all of this without having to give up our privacy and security.
+- Do all of this without having to give up our privacy and security.

-Here's a demo:

 [video]